Major General Charles J. Dunlap, Jr. USAF (Ret.)

 Dunlap’s legal scholarship has been published in the Stanford Law Review; the Yale Journal of International Affairs; Harvard Law’s National Security Journal; the Wake Forest Law Review; the Fletcher Forum of World Affairs; the University of Nebraska Law Review; the Texas Tech Law Review; Temple Law’s Journal of International & Comparative Law; the University of North Carolina’s Journal of International Law; the Connecticut Law Review; the Tennessee Law Review; and the Vanderbilt Journal of Transnational Law; among others.

-Dunlap's wife, Joy, was a vice president of the National Association of Broadcasters, and later a deputy director of Government Relations for the Military Officers Association of America.
-She served as the elected president of Duke Campus Club and is a recipient of the prestigious Order of the Emerald by Kappa Delta sorority.
-Her blog, Speaking Joyfully, won 3rd place in the blog category at the 2021 Blue Ridge Mountains Christian Writers Conference.
-They reside in Durham.
+Dunlap's wife, Joy, was a VP of the National Association of Broadcasters, and later a deputy director of Government Relations, for the Military Officers Association of America.
+Joy has served as president of Duke Campus Club and received the prestigious Order of the Emerald by the Kappa Delta sorority.
+Her "Speaking Joyfully" blog has won 2nd and 3rd place at the Blue Ridge Mountains Christian Writers Conference.
+In 2025, Joy received a bronze Selah award for her online essay "The Giveaway".

 portrait: Maj.
 Gen. Charles J. Dunlap, Jr., USAF (Ret.)